microsoft/ignite25-LAB550-mitigating-cloud-threats-with-microsoft-defender-for-cloud/README.md

 # [Microsoft Ignite 2025](https://ignite.microsoft.com)

-## 🔥BRKXXX: Mitigating cloud threats with Microsoft Defender for Cloud
+## 🔥LAB550: Mitigating cloud threats with Microsoft Defender for Cloud

 [![Microsoft Azure AI Foundry Discord](https://dcbadge.limes.pink/api/server/ByRwuEEgH4)](https://discord.com/invite/ByRwuEEgH4)
 [![Azure AI Foundry Developer Forum](https://img.shields.io/badge/GitHub-Azure_AI_Foundry_Developer_Forum-blue?style=for-the-badge&logo=github&color=adff2f&logoColor=fff)](https://aka.ms/foundry/forum)

 ### Session Description

-*Add Session Description*
+Attendees will learn to enable Defender for Cloud, navigate its dashboard, and interpret regulatory compliance and workload protection insights.
+The labs also cover secure score analysis, security recommendations, inventory management, pricing models, and governance rule assignment.
+By the end of the series, participants will be equipped to proactively identify and mitigate threats, strengthen cloud security posture, and align with organizational governance standards.

 ### 🧠 Learning Outcomes

 By the end of this session, learners will be able to:

--
--
--
+- Enable Microsoft Defender for Cloud
+- Configure the primary feature of Microsoft Defender for Cloud
+- Use the Defender for Cloud Dashboard to quick explore and update your Security Posture
+- Use Recommendation from Defender for Cloud to mitigate threats.

 ### 💻 Technologies Used

-1.
-1.
+1. Microsoft Defender for Cloud
-1.
+1. Microsoft Azure

 ### 🌟 Microsoft Learn MCP Server